ROHAN0011/Kubernetes_Cluster_Management/README.md

 # Kubernetes_Cluster_Management

 This is the *"Advanced Level"* DevOps project.
-Very good for the students and the tech freshers who wants to build their carrier in DevOps domain

 <h3>Objective :</h3>
 <h4>Deploy and manage applications on kubernetes with autoscaling and load balancing.</h4>